 If your home has a name, but no number, as part of its official address and you want to change the name, you will need to ask us for permission.
-To do this, you will need to fill in our Allocation of Official Postal Address Form and send it to us using the address on the form.
+To do this, please complete and return an Allocation of Official Postal Address Form.

 We will contact Royal Mail to see if there are any similarly named properties near you.
 We will also check our information systems and if the name is satisfactory, we will register your new address.

 Once we have approved the new name, we will notify you, Royal Mail, emergency and essential services and other council services about the property name change.
 It will be your responsibility to tell your own personal contacts.

 Naming and numbering new properties - single or small developments

 If you are a developer of a single new property, a small development or a conversion, you will need to complete an Allocation of Official Postal Address Form and send it to us with the drawings.